 “The explosive force of the heavy bombs literally turned batteries upside down, wrecked guns and filled the working parts of anti-aircraft machine-guns with earth and grit.
 Observers in concrete bunkers were blinded by the dust and smoke and everywhere telephone lines were ruptured.”

 Not that those on the Dunkirk beaches even had bunkers to hide in, nor much in the way of anti-aircraft guns to shoot back with.
-They’re only defence was an air offence.
+Their only defence was an air offence.

 Despite the difficulty the RAF was having, 47,310 men still made it back to England on May 29, proving that, even with savage Luftwaffe assaults, Dynamo was still operating at a far-more efficient rate than it had been.